Titans East: Deathstroke's Titans

 Deathstroke created a group that he called "Titans East" specifically to take down the Teen Titans.

-At the conclusion of the arc, Deathstroke mused to himself that he only created the Titans East to drive his own children, current Teen Titan members Ravager and Jericho, into staying with the Teen Titans.
+At the conclusion of the arc, Deathstroke mused to himself that he only created Titans East to drive his children, current Teen Titan members Ravager and Jericho, into staying with the Teen Titans.
 Deathstroke believed that since he could not be a proper father to them, he would manipulate them into fully accepting the Titans as their family, thus fulfilling his twisted sense of being a good father in the end.
-This version of characters disbanded after the storyline ended:
+This version of Titans East disbanded after the storyline ended: